LiskArchive/lips/proposals/mainnet_migration.md

 ### Bootstrap Period

 There will be a bootstrap period in which a fixed set of delegates will constitute the set of active delegates.
 This period will last for one week assuming no missed blocks.
 This is done by setting the [`initRounds`](https://github.com/LiskHQ/lips/blob/main/proposals/lip-0057.md#genesis-assets-schema) property in the snapshot block to the corresponding value, which is given by `DPOS_INIT_ROUNDS`.
-The reason to have this period is that the DPoS module selects only delegates with a valid BLS key outside of the bootstrap period (there will be an update to [LIP 0057](https://github.com/LiskHQ/lips/blob/main/proposals/lip-0057.md) that adapts the delegate selection in this way).
-Thus, without bootstrap period, the DPoS module could not select any delegates right after the hard fork which would result in a stop of the chain.
+The reason to have this period is that the DPoS module selects delegates only with a valid BLS key outside of the bootstrap period (there will be an update to [LIP 0057](https://github.com/LiskHQ/lips/blob/main/proposals/lip-0057.md) that adapts the delegate selection in this way).
+Thus, without a bootstrap period, the DPoS module could not select any delegates right after the hard fork which would result in a stop of the chain.

 The bootstrap period allows each delegate to submit a _[register BLS key](https://github.com/LiskHQ/lips/blob/main/proposals/lip-0050.md#register-bls-key)_ transaction in a sufficiently large time window.
 The expectation is that most delegates have a valid BLS key after the bootstrap period.
 In the unexpected case that there are less than 101 non-banned delegates with a BLS key, the DPoS module would simply select a smaller set of delegates that get the block slots of a round assigned round robin.